Tire-pressure monitoring system: Direct TPMS

 Most originally fitted dTPMS have the sensor mounted on the inside of the rim and the batteries are not exchangeable.
 A discharged battery means that the tire must be dismounted in order to replace it, so long battery life is desirable.
-To save energy and prolong battery life, many dTPMS sensors do not transmit information when parked (which eliminates spare tire monitoring) or apply a more power expensive two-way communication which enables wake-up of the sensor.
+To save energy and prolong battery life, many dTPMS sensors do not transmit information when parked (which eliminates spare tire monitoring) or apply a more power-expensive two-way communication which enables wake-up of the sensor.
 For OEM auto dTPMS units to work properly, they need to recognize the sensor positions and must ignore the signals from other vehicles.

-Aftermarket dTPMS units not only transmit while vehicles are moving or parked, but also provide users with some advanced monitoring options including data logging, remote monitoring options and more.
-They are available for all types of vehicles, from motorcycles to heavy equipment, and can monitor up to 64 tires at a time, which is important for commercial vehicles.
-Many aftermarket dTPMS units do not require specialized tools to program or reset, making them much simpler to use.
+Aftermarket TPMS

+Aftermarket TPMS systems are designed to be retrofitted to vehicles that were not originally equipped with the technology.
+These systems are available for a wide range of vehicles, from bicycles and trailers to heavy-duty trucks.

+In commercial fleets, aftermarket TPMS are used as part of fleet digitalization.
+The sensors on each tire wirelessly transmit real-time pressure and temperature data to a GPS tracking unit in the vehicle.
+This data is then relayed to a fleet management software platform, allowing fleet managers to remotely monitor tire health, receive alerts for under-inflation, and help prevent blowouts or excessive fuel consumption.